wshin03261/example_repo/template.md

 # Section 2

 I can take the mean of the sample, too!
-The mean is 0.1119991.
+The mean is -0.2249901.

+See if this configs